 OLC FAI: Conforms to FAI triangle rule.
 Three turns and common start and finish.
-For tasks longer than 500km, no leg less than 25% or larger than 45%; otherwise no leg less than 28% of total.
-Finish height must not be lower than start height less 1000 meters.
+For tasks longer than 500 km, no leg less than 25% or larger than 45%; otherwise no leg less than 28% of total.
+Finish height must not be lower than start height less 1000 m.

-OLC Classic: Up to seven points including start and finish, finish height must not be lower than start height less 1000 meters
+OLC Classic: Up to seven points including start and finish, finish height must not be lower than start height less 1000 m.